Best-sellers | Arkansas Democrat Gazette

 Nonfiction

-1. THE WAGER by David Grann.
-Survivors of a shipwrecked British vessel on a secret mission during an imperial war with Spain have different accounts of events.
+1. OATH AND HONOR by Liz Cheney.
+The former congresswoman from Wyoming recounts how she helped lead the Select Committee to Investigate the Jan.
+6. Attack on the United States Capitol.

-2. OATH AND HONOR by Liz Cheney.
-The former U.S. representative from Wyoming recounts how she helped lead the Select Committee to Investigate the Jan.
-6 Attack on the United States Capitol.
+2. THE WAGER by David Grann.
+The survivors of a shipwrecked British vessel on a secret mission during an imperial war with Spain have different accounts of events.

 3. THE WOMAN IN ME by Britney Spears.
 The Grammy Award-winning pop star details her personal and professional experiences, including the years she spent under a conservatorship overseen by her father.